Kidnapping Skilled & Experienced Attorneys

-Los Angeles Kidnapping Attorney
+Los Angeles Kidnapping Lawyer

 Kidnapping is the crime of moving a person from one location to another against their will and with the threat of harm.
 It can involve any physical change in location, no matter how slight.
-Kidnapping is often a federal matter involving law enforcement agencies such as the Federal Bureau of Investigation (FBI).
-It is a very serious offense with penalties that include lengthy prison sentences.
+Kidnapping is often a federal crime in Los Angeles matter involving law enforcement agencies such as the Federal Bureau of Investigation (FBI).

 Types of kidnapping charges include: